-The final thesis defense should consist of a seminar, normally 40 to 50 minutes but not to exceed one hour in length and covering the research performed during the student's tenure, followed by a question and answer period.
+The final thesis defense should consist of an open seminar, normally 45 to 50 minutes but not to exceed one hour in length and covering the research performed during the student's tenure, followed by a question and answer period.
 The seminar defense is open to the public (all faculty and graduate students are invited to attend all thesis defenses) and is followed by questions from the audience.
 Subsequently, there will be a closed meeting of the student with the Thesis Committee for the Oral Examination during which questions will be asked to define the student's depth of understanding of the broad field of study.
-Subsequently, the Thesis Committee will vote by written ballot with no more than one negative vote permitted.
+Subsequently, the Thesis Committee will vote as to whether the student passed the defense and what changes are required for the thesis.
 The student should also have available the Dissertation/Thesis Defense and Final Examination Report form for signing by the thesis committee at the defense.